fresconews/guides/branches.md

 This is a guideline for organizing branches within a Git repo —— instructions on how to manage code while in development and while the application is in production to ensure full flexibility and as little overhead as possible when having to push immediate changes to a production environment.
 Here's a lesson on merging if you're unfamiliar with the topic — https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

 ## Key Terms to know
+1. Merging
-1. Merge Conflicts
+2. Merge Conflicts
-2. Merging
+3. Tagging

 ## Branch Structure
 Every repo should be composed of three main branches — `master, staging, and development` — when starting out.
 The following is a list of the various types of branches that you may find yourself working with.